 As defined previously, the nutrient concentrations in the Halo Zone and nearshore waters of the Florida Keys are dominated by farfield effects and anthropogenic sources of nutrients in the Keys incrementally add loads with increases in the Halo Zone concentrations that will be minimized through management actions (see Section 4).
 The target to be achieved is an insignificant increase to farfield (boundary) concentrations.
-Also, as ambient nutrient concentrations currently average greater than those measured during the designation of the Florida Keys as an OFW, reduction of ambient nutrient concentrations to below the OFW measured data is also a water quality target.
+Also, as the 1999 ambient nutrient concentrations average greater than those measured for the OFW designation and are expected to improve, the OFW ambient concentrations are expected to be restored.